krsina/ManhwaRepo/README.md

 # ManhwaRepo

 ## Overview
-Python script that scrapes information from AsuraScans and stores it in a MongoDB database.
+Python script that utilizes Selenium to scrape information from AsuraScans and store it in a MongoDB database.
 Integrated with Discord to send notifications when there are updates to the scraped data.

 ## Screenshots